Yelp/dockersh/README.md

 and limit their ability to escalate their privilege level inside containers, or on the host machine, this is *NOT* watertight.
 It will not be watertight until Docker fully supports user namespaces.
 Notably, if you let users pick their own containers to run, they can probably do undesireable things (for example using a container which allows them to sudo up to root and then writing to /dev/kmem.).
-We plan to try to address some of this by limiting suid/sgid permissions within containers, but YMMV.
+We *plan to* try to address some of this by limiting suid/sgid permissions within containers, but YMMV.

-*THIRD WARNING:* The dockersh binary needs the suid bit set so that it can make the syscalls to adjust kernel namespaces, so any security issues in the code *will* allow attackers to escalate to root.
+*THIRD WARNING:* The dockersh binary needs the suid bit set so that it can make the syscalls to adjust kernel namespaces, so any security issues in this code *will* allow attackers to escalate to root.

 Requirements
 ============